10/01/2019 – Winter has arrived at 7,000 feet in the Arizona high country. Our store is shuttered until Spring 2020. See you then! ~Shirley

-Plants are shipped on Mondays (or Tuesdays when Monday is a holiday) by U.S. Priority Mail.
+Plants are shipped on Tuesdays by U.S. Priority Mail.
 If you will include the date you prefer shipment, we will try to comply.

 You will be notified if there is to be a delay.
-Orders are filled in the order in which they are received even when the shipping date is to be delayed.
+Orders are filled in the order in which they are received.

 Young bare-root plants are normally shipped June through September.
 Since our spring weather is so variable, we cannot promise shipment before June.
 Some years we are able to ship earlier.